 Consider Your Personal Situation

 There isn’t any single location that will be perfect for everyone.
 It’s important to understand that the best place to live highly depends on your preferences and personal situation.
-For example, if you have young children, you’re likely more concerned about the best places to raise a family and the top schools zones.
-On the other hand, if you don’t have children, you may actually prefer to be purposefully farther away from schools so you don’t have to deal with the noise.
+For example, you’re likely more concerned about the best places to raise a family and the top schools’ zones if you have young children.
+On the other hand, if you don’t have children, you may actually prefer to be purposefully farther away from schools, so you don’t have to deal with the noise.
 Either way, you must understand your personal needs and preferences for wherever you want to move.

 The Land Itself

-Another aspect of the location that many people don’t consider is the actual land they’re purchasing along with the house.
-Having a nice size of land in a good area is an excellent investment, as the land itself can appreciate in value.
+Another location aspect that many people don’t consider is the actual land they’re purchasing along with the house.
+Having a nice land size in a good area is an excellent investment, as the land itself can appreciate value.
 You may also want to consider how much land you want for yourself.
-If you have a family or some pets, having a larger piece of land can make a difference in their lives, as they’ll have more space to play and explore on a regular basis.
+If you have a family or some pets, having a larger piece of land can make a difference in their lives, as they’ll have more space to play and explore regularly.